Indoors vs outdoors #

 The following figure illustrates this concept, where the floorplan of the building is delimited by the dotted perimeter.
 We have calibrated the green area, and left the red area uncalibrated.
 In this environment, Situm will produce Indoor Positioning within the green area and Outdoor Positioning within the red area and beyond.

-Similarly, we can define Indoor Routes and Outdoor Routes:
+Similarly, we can define Indoor Routes and Outdoor Routes (remember that wayfinding routes can only be created within the canvas):

 - Indoor Routes are those whose start and end an Indoor Positions.